 Provost’s Teaching Summit

 The inaugural Provost’s Teaching Summit will bring together CSU faculty for a day of learning, connecting, sharing experiences and appreciating those dedicated to the development of their and their colleagues’ teaching skills.
-The Summit is planned for May 2017.

 The Center’s staff is here to assist faculty on individual basis with a variety of teaching topics, including curriculum planning and pedagogical approaches and strategies and classroom management and assessment.
 The Center’s staff can also provide guidance with course design and planning and with incorporating more technology into instruction.